Morgan Horse: The Ultimate Guide to an Iconic Breed

 Morgan Horse Size

-Morgan horses typically stand between 14 and 15 hands high, which equates to 56.4 to 60.8 inches at the withers.
+A Morgan pony typically stands between 14 and 15 hands high when they fully mature, which equates to 56.4 to 60.8 inches at the withers.
 While they are considered one of the shorter horse breeds, their compact size does not detract from their powerful and elegant stature.
 Despite their height, they are known for their muscular build, which contributes to their average weight of 900 to 1,100 pounds (400 to 500 kg).
-This balance of height and weight makes them versatile riding horses, excelling in various disciplines from dressage to harness racing.

 Morgan Horse Personality

-The Morgan horse has an even, well-mannered temperament.
+The Morgan equine has an even, well-mannered temperament, making them one of the friendliest horse breeds.
 The easy-going nature of the breed makes them a superb choice for riders of all experience levels, from beginner to advanced.
-Morgan horses are renowned for their outgoing predisposition — they're a breed that won't shy away from strangers.
+Morgans horses are renowned for their outgoing predisposition — they're a breed that won't shy away from strangers.
 These traits make the Morgan horse especially suited for working with children since junior riders often require a patient and courageous mount.

 Morgan Horse History

 Once the breed proved itself a reliable workhorse, the United States Cavalry used them as artillery horses in the American Civil War.
-Today, the American Morgan horse breed continues its hardworking and versatile nature.
-You can find a modern Morgan horse giving pleasure rides, competing in all varieties of competition, and performing agricultural labor.
-They make beloved pets for families and horse lovers of all kinds.
+Today, the American Morgan horse breed continues its hardworking and versatile nature, often standing out among the best police horse breeds.

 How to Care for a Morgan Horse